Perfect Quantum State Revivals: Designing Arbitrary Potentials with Specified Energy Levels: Constructing potentials with desired spectra

-A new potential $V_1(x)$ shall be constructed such that it has all the energy levels that $V_0(x)$ has, plus an additional level that shall lie below all those of $V_0(x)$.
-The total number of bound states of $V_1(x)$ is thus one greater than in $V_0(x)$.
-If $V_0(x)$ is one of the potentials whose discrete levels obey the contraints of (\ref{eq:energy}) and we then add a new energy level below its ground state at the right energy, a new potential retaining the quantum state revival property will result.
+A new Hamiltonian $\mathcal H_1$ corresponding to a potential $V_1(x)$ shall be constructed such that it has all the energy levels that $\mathcal H_0$ has, plus an additional level that shall lie below all those of $\mathcal H_0$.
+The total number of bound states of $\mathcal H_1(x)$ is thus one greater than in $\mathcal H_0$.
+If $V_0(x)$ is one of the potentials whose discrete levels obey the constraints of (\ref{eq:energy}) and we then add a new energy level below its ground state at the right energy, a new potential retaining the quantum state revival property will result.
 It is then possible to iterate the intertwining procedure with $V_1(x)$ as the starting point to add another energy level below its ground state, and then continue to create as many new energy levels as desired.
-In the standard intertwining procedure as described in \cite{Anderson_1991, Fernandez_2001, Sukumar_1985, JunkerAndRoy}, an operator $A^{+}_1$ is sought which connects two Hamiltonians $\mathcal{H}_0$ and $\mathcal{H}_1$ such that

-In the first-order intertwining, which we shall limit ourselves to, the operator $A_1^+$ has the following form: